|Birth: ||Aug. 3, 1922|

 In addition to a high IQ and good looks, he inherited the dementia that had plagued his father and paternal grandmother.
 When it became pronounced, he moved to Mt.
 Carmel Keens Memorial, a long term care facility, where he lived until his death yesterday (August 25, 2013) at the age of 91 years 22 days.
-He died from a fall five days earlier that resulted in a badly broken pelvis.
-He simply didn't have the strength to recover.
+He died from a fall five days earlier that resulted in a pelvis broken in three places.
+He was in terrible pain and simply didn't have the strength to recover.
 Coincidentally (?), he died on the 35th anniversary of his father's death and what would have been his son's 62nd birthday had he not died an untimely death several years ago.

 Arthur James Polhemus (1888 - 1978)

 Helen Oleta Bradshaw Polhemus (1923 - 1970)*